dorabelme/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- Writing handlers for requests with different URL paths and HTTP - CRUD operations. server.get(“/”, (req, res) => {})
+- Adding additional "middleware" at any point within the request handling pipeline.
+- Using Routing → const router = express.Router();

 - [ ] Describe Middleware?

+Middleware functions have access to the request object (req), and the response object (res), and the next middleware function in the application’s req-res cycle (next()).
+Middleware functions can:
+- Make changes to the req and res objects
+- Execute code
+- End the req-res cycle
+- Call the next middleware in the stack

 - [ ] Describe a Resource?

+When using a RESTful Web API everything is a resource.
+Each resource is accessible via a unique URL.
+Resources can have multiple representations and the management of them is done via HTTP methods.

+Resources could be products, users, suppliers, stores, projects, todos.

 - [ ] What can the API return to help clients know if a request was successful?

+HTTP Status Codes
+200: OK
+201: Created
+204: No Content with delete
+404: Not Found
+500: Internal Server Error

 - [ ] How can we partition our application into sub-applications?

+Routing comes with Express.
+Using routing enables us to map incoming requests to the appropriate request handler based on the URL and HTTP method used.
+We can have a specific URL per resource and can execute different code based on the HTTP method used.

 ## Project Setup